kevhen/CryptoCrawler/PITCHME.md

 #### Detect 'unusual' Events in:
 - Amount of Tweets received
-- Amount of Tweets with pos/neg sentiment
+- Sentiment
 - Prices of Crypto-Currencies

 <br><br>

 #### Use this information for:
 - Visualization in Dashboard
-- Easing the interpretation of the data
+- Easing the Interpretation of the Data
-- Searching for News in those time ranges *(not done)*
+- Searching for News in those Time-Ranges *(not done)*

 +++
 @title[Method]